arunbaby0/arunbaby.com/_dsa/0019-spiral-matrix.md

 ### Connection to Thematic Link: Systematic Iteration and State Tracking

-All three Day 19 topics share the core pattern of **systematic, stateful iteration**:
+All three topics share the core pattern of **systematic, stateful iteration**:

 **DSA (Spiral Matrix):**
 - Traverse 2D structure layer-by-layer with shrinking boundaries.